justinpecott/breadcrumbs/README.md

 5. For each new entry:
    - Generate AI summary via Kagi API (if API key provided)
    - Archive the full web page using monolith
+   - Create a content archive from Feedbin's extracted content
 6. Save to `dist/data/data.json` with backup of previous version
 7. Generate a beautiful HTML interface at `dist/index.html`